Yes, they Speak English in Uganda-It’s the Official Language.

 On a Safari, all staff at lodges, rangers in parks, the Tourism Police, Porters for your Gorilla Trek, and your driver-guide all speak English.
 There might still be cultural differences; however, almost everyone you contact will understand your requests and attend to your needs if you talk in English.
-Compared to Rwanda, Burundi, DDRD Congo, Tanzania, Kenya, and other African countries, this is added plus.
+This is added plus compared to Rwanda, Burundi, DDRD Congo, Tanzania, Kenya, and other African countries.

 That is an added comfort and convenience that most visitors do not realize from our perspective.
 Visitors to Uganda do not learn that the Ugandan English Speaker is at home with a few other languages in most cases.

 Do They Speak English in Uganda?
 Yes, but many will resort to Uglish Phrases.